 Not necessarily.
 Instead, it means you need to exercise a little extra manual control over how you send items—and more specifically, what you send—to iCloud for safekeeping.

-To start, open the Settings app on one of your iOS devices, and then tap iCloud.
-Scroll down and tap Storage & Backup.
-On the screen that appears, you’ll see the total amount of storage space you have on iCloud (5GB, if you haven’t upgraded), along with the amount of space that's still unused.
-Beneath that is a Manage Storage button.
-Tap it.
+To start, open the Settings app on one of your iOS devices, tap your Apple ID name at the top, and then tap iCloud.
+At the top of the screen that appears, you’ll see the total amount of storage space you have on iCloud (5GB, if you haven’t upgraded), along with how much space is being used, and a bar displaying how your storage is being used.

-Depending on how you use your iOS device, you likely will want to continue allowing some apps to back up their data to iCloud.
+Below that is a list of apps that use your iCloud storage.
+Take a look at that list, and turn off any apps that you don’t want to use iCloud.
+Keep in mind that if you turn off an app, that app’s data will be isolated to that device.
+Other devices won’t have access to it.
+So, for example, if you use an iPhone and iPad and often use a particular app on both devices, you probably want to leave on that app’s ability to use iCloud.
 If you frequently create documents in an iOS text editor, create songs in GarageBand, or generate any content at all, and you don’t regularly back it up (or export it in some other fashion), you should use iCloud backup for those apps.

 But you probably don’t need to use iCloud to back up data from many other apps you use.
 And even if most of those apps account for only a few megabytes per backup per app, they can add up to a significant chunk of storage.
 For example, you might disable iBooks’ iCloud backup, since you can always restore your iBooks purchases from directly within the iBookstore.
 You probably don’t need to back up whatever data is stored by games for your kids, or games for yourself in which you don’t care about in-game progress or customizations that you might have made.
-And for apps that sync and back up their data on the Web—such as Instapaper—backup might be unnecessary, too.
+And for apps that sync and back up their data on the web, backup might be unnecessary, too.